ironhack-labs/lab-javascript-basic-algorithms/README.md

 ![qrjeCm](https://user-images.githubusercontent.com/76580/167263489-bd345c02-6c3b-425e-9a9c-96390dea9ba6.gif)

-## Introduction

-For this **pair-programming** activity we are going to have both people in the pair work in their own repos.
-At the end of the exercise, both students should have identical code in their respective repos.

-Ready to start?

 ## Requirements

 - Fork this repo
 - Clone this repo
-- Type this in the *File Tab* (left panel)
+- Type this in the */js/index.js*

   ```javascript
   console.log("I'm ready!");
   ```
 - Save
-- Open a terminal and navigate to the directory where the script file is, then issue the following command `node js/index.js`
+- Open index.html with *Live Server*
+- In the Browser, open the Console Tab
-- If you can see the message in the terminal panel (bottom), you are really ready!
+- If you can see the message you are really ready!

-- __After the first iteration, or later at any point, or once you finish, follow the steps for submission.__

 ## Submission